 Peer pressure and cyber bullying are unfortunate, but increasingly well-studied, facets of adolescent life.
 But what if these two behavior-influencing tactics were combined and used to fuel an over-the-top drinking game?
 In a new phenomenon called “Neknominate,” this is exactly what occurs.
 The Neknominate game involves individuals posting videos of excessive, rapid alcohol consumption on social media sites and nominating someone else to “top it” (with video evidence) within 24 hours.
-Neknominate is the subject of a recent editorial published in Clinical Pediatrics, authored by myself and my colleague Kevin Osterhoudt, MD, MS, Medical Director of CHOP’s Poison Control Center.
+Neknominate is the subject of a recent editorial published in Clinical Pediatrics, authored by myself and my colleague Kevin Osterhoudt, MD, MS, medical director of the Poison Control Center at CHOP and an associate fellow at the Center for Injury Research and Prevention at CHOP.

 As Dr. Osterhoudt and I researched this new and dangerous social media trend, one of the more surprising elements was the age range of the known Neknominate-related fatalities this year.
 In the United Kingdom and the Republic of Ireland, five Neknominate-related deaths were reported in February 2014 among young men ages 19-29 (four from alcohol poisoning and one from drowning after drinking).
 Why would older teens and adults engage in such risky behaviors?